samBrindle/gallery-of-horns/README.md

 * Number and name of feature: #1 Display a Modal
 * Estimate of time needed to complete: 2 hour
 * Start time: 1:30
-* Finish time:
+* Finish time: 5:15
-* Actual time needed to complete:
+* Actual time needed to complete: 3 hours 45 min